FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Experiments

-\textbf{Loss Function:} Table \ref{tab:ddff-loss-ablation} exhibits results of using three loss types, MSE, MAE, and Regularized MSE (MSE with gradient regularizer).
-It shows that the MSE loss can guarantee a better performance compared to MAE.
-Moreover, the gradient regularizer helps us to achieve the best accuracy reflected by the bumpiness metric ($0.24$).
+\textbf{Loss Function:} Tab. \ref{tab:ddff-loss-ablation} presents the results obtained using three distinct loss functions: Mean Squared Error (MSE), Mean Absolute Error (MAE), and Regularized MSE (MSE with gradient regularization).
+The findings consistently show that MSE outperforms MAE in terms of overall performance.
+Notably, incorporating the gradient regularizer contributes to achieving the highest accuracy, as evidenced by the bumpiness metric ($0.26$).

-\textbf{Pre-training:} \dgi{Table \ref{tab:pre-train} shows that the proposed method's performance can be improved with pre-training, benefiting from the compact model design with Transformer and LSTM.
-Without pre-training, our model still achieves plausible and competitive results.
-Although DFVNet cannot directly use the monocular depth estimation data for pre-training, we try to apply pre-training for it by stacking the repeated monocular image of NYUv2 to form a stack in use.
-The pre-training can bring no improvement for DFVNet, and even can degrade the performance.}
+\textbf{Pre-training:} Tab. \ref{tab:pre-train} illustrates the impact of pre-training on the performance of our proposed method.
+The results demonstrate that pre-training enhances the model's capabilities, leveraging the compact design with Transformer and LSTM modules.
+Even without pre-training, our model achieves competitive results.
+Notably, attempts to apply pre-training to DFVNet using a stack created from repeated monocular images of NYUv2 did not yield improvements and, in some cases, led to performance degradation due to the data modality gap.